dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 ``MapWhen`` takes these parameters:

 1. A lambda that takes the ``HttpContext`` and returns ``true`` if the request should go down the branch.
-   This means you can branch requests not just based on their extension, but also on request headers, query string parameters, etc.;
+   This means you can branch requests not just based on their extension, but also on request headers, query string parameters, etc.

 2. A lambda that takes an ``IApplicationBuilder`` and adds all the middleware for the branch.
    This means you can add additional middleware to the branch in front of your handler middleware.